gregshue/oot_module_example/zephyr/boards/index.rst

 Supported Boards
 ################

-Zephyr OOT module OMX provides definitions for the following boards.
+Zephyr module OMX provides definitions for the following boards.

 To add support documentation for a new board, please use the template available under :zephyr_file:`doc/templates/board.tmpl`